tron-ghx/gtps3/README.md

 Oh one more secret, he uses fake online on every server including GTPS3 itself.
 I also fixed the issue of skids duplicating.

+# My Opinion
+My opinion about this source, a lot of unstable code but still usable, some bugs may still exist but I don't look for it because it just waste my time so you have to fix it by yourself (Make great effort and stop constantly depending on other person)... one more thing....
+Vyte skill issues😛
+😝